- Bill Negotiation

 And finally, I was paying way too much for cable tv, because all I ever watch is Netflix.

 How Charlie Saves You Money

-For example, it compared my monthly charges for internet with national averages and found mine to be high.
-Then, it showed me other available options, many of them introductory rates I didn’t know were out there.
+Then, it compared my monthly charges for internet with national averages and found mine to be high.
+So, it showed me other available options, many of them introductory rates I didn’t know were out there.
 When that rate draws to a close, Charlie will let me know by text that it is time to reassess.

 Charlie also uncovers recurring charges, like magazine subscriptions I meant to cancel but never got around to doing.
 My eyes were also opened on the high cost of Hulu TV, which I rarely watch.
 It also suggested a cell phone contract that could save me money.

 Worried about those pesky surcharges?
 You can set up your account for alerts, such as when you’ve been hit with a charge for using an ATM, or if you’re in danger of having an overdraft on your account.

 Having trouble staying on a budget?
 You can ask Charlie how much you need to set aside each week to save up for major purchases, like a security deposit for a new apartment, or down payment for a car.

 You can ask for your spending habits to be grouped by category, such as restaurant expenses, or broken down to specific establishments, like Buffalo Wild Wings or Cheesecake Factory.